 .NET clients can use the session manager to make requests on managed services, using the Bus.Services.dll library.
 This is because the Artix session manager uses SOAP headers to pass session tokens between clients and services.
 The session manager also has a number of methods for managing active sessions.
 The Artix .Net plug-in is Web Services Enhancements 2.0 (WSE 2.0) compliant.
 Users can enable session by constructing a session filter and appending it to a SOAP output filter using WSE 2.0 APIs.
-The helper classes included in the Bus.Services library simplify working with the session manager by providing native .Net calls to access the session manager.
+The helper classes included in the Bus.Services library simplify working with the session manager.
 They also handle session renewal and attaching session headers to outgoing requests.